-Hurricane Michael and its Cat-5 winds completely devastated the area just 100 miles to our East, and we were there, surprised by Michael only because he was late to the game.
+Hurricane Michael and its Cat-5 winds completely devastated the area just 100 miles to our East, and we were there, surprised by Hurricane Michael only because he was late to the game.
 John Minor has been studying weather for the past 25 years and knows how rare it is for a hurricane to hit in near mid-October.
-Two of our three licensed FAA 107 Pilots on the team (up to 8 now) were in Amarillo, Texas investigating hail damage and enjoying a steak – when we quickly realized we would soon be switching back to fish.
-We lucked out in Pensacola & Gulf Breeze – but our neighbors down US 98 didn’t fare so well.
-From that day until today, we have been and will continue to be ready and willing to do everything within our power to help those so deeply affected by one of the worst hurricanes in U.S. history.
+Two of our licensed FAA 107 Pilots on the team were in Amarillo, Texas investigating hail damage and we had to reset quickly.

 If you manage or work for an entity that houses or employs a large amount of people in a large amount of units or buildings, then you have the greatest potential for a BIG problem that will need immediate attention should the Saharan gusts come your way.
 Cities, schools, condominiums, you name it – Complete has surveyed it, and also provided building consulting, appraisal, and now engineering services to resolve it.
 If you want to be ahead of the curve, have us fly your property beforehand.
 A storm may not hit your place this year, the next, or ever, but better safe than sorry, as they say – and there is no more clear and undeniable way to depict the overall scope of damage to a large property than side-by-side before & after aerial images.
 We are here for you.